morarupasukaru/devdocs/frontend/NextJS.md

   with [getStaticProps](https://nextjs.org/docs/basic-features/data-fetching/get-static-props)
   and [getStaticPaths](https://nextjs.org/docs/basic-features/data-fetching/get-static-paths)
   * Next.js will pre-render _at build time_ (static generation) a page having [getStaticProps](https://nextjs.org/docs/basic-features/data-fetching/get-static-props) using the props returned by getStaticProps
-    * sourcecode of getStaticProps is not send to client and can contains critical data (as long as critical data are not provided in returned props)
+    * sourcecode of getStaticProps is not send to client and can contain critical data (as long as critical data are not provided in returned props)
   * [incremental static generation](https://nextjs.org/docs/basic-features/data-fetching/incremental-static-regeneration) (ISR) allow to re-generate a page on request at most every X seconds; see [revalidate](https://nextjs.org/docs/api-reference/data-fetching/get-static-props#revalidate) property of getStaticProps return values
     * see also [notfound](https://nextjs.org/docs/api-reference/data-fetching/get-static-props#notfound) and [redirect](https://nextjs.org/docs/api-reference/data-fetching/get-static-props#redirect) properties of getStaticProps return values
   * [context](https://nextjs.org/docs/api-reference/data-fetching/get-static-props#context-parameter) parameter is provided to getStaticProps; e.g. `context.params` contains _dynamic_ route parameters
   * [dynamic routes](https://nextjs.org/docs/routing/dynamic-routes) are not pre-render by default
   * [getStaticPaths](https://nextjs.org/docs/basic-features/data-fetching/get-static-paths) define a list of paths to be statically generated
-  * getStaticPaths can returns paths of a dynamic route for specific ids if data are available at pre-render time
+  * getStaticPaths can return paths of a dynamic route for specific ids if data are available at pre-render time
-  * [fallback](https://nextjs.org/docs/api-reference/data-fetching/get-static-paths#fallback-false) of getStaticPaths return values is usefull too avoid to pre-render to many pages or unfrequent read pages
+  * [fallback](https://nextjs.org/docs/api-reference/data-fetching/get-static-paths#fallback-false) of getStaticPaths return values is usefull to avoid to pre-render to many pages or unfrequent read pages
 * [server-side rendering](https://nextjs.org/docs/basic-features/pages#server-side-rendering) (SSR)
   with [getServerSideProps](https://nextjs.org/docs/api-reference/data-fetching/get-server-side-props)
   * SSR allow to pre-render the page on each request on the server